wdwinslow/win10-wsl-ubuntu-vscode-pythondev/README.md

 - Scroll to the bottom and click the check box for Windows Subsystem for Linux.
 - Click Ok.
 - Reboot as prompted.
-- After you reboot, open the Windows Store.
+- After you reboot, open the Microsoft Store app on your PC.
 - Search for Ubuntu and install the 18.04 LTS version.
 - Once the install is complete, click launch.
 - Set your username and password etc.